-In ancient times, a Greek colony was founded in Lezhë by the name Lissos as part of the strategy to secure the trade routes along the Adriatic coast.
-Later, it was contested by the Illyrians and the Macedonians.
-Eventually, they negotiated an alliance between themselves against the Romans.
-However, not even this could prevent the Roman general Marcus Antonius to overtake the town.
-In the middle ages, the town frequently changed rulers until it was eventually conquered by Venetians in 1386.
+In ancient times, the Greek founded a colony in Lezhë called Lissos as a way to safeguard the trade routes along the Adriatic coast.
+Later, the town was the subject of dispute between the Illyrians and the Macedonians, who eventually formed an alliance against the Romans.
+However, this alliance was not enough to prevent the Roman general Marcus Antonius from taking over the town.
+During the Middle Ages, Lezhë was under the domination of various rulers until it was conquered by Venetians in 1386.

 Vendvarrimi i Gjergj Kastrioti Skënderbeu

-Vendvarrimi i Gjergj Kastrioti Skënderbeu [Tomb of Gjergj Kastriot Skënderbeu] is a memorial tomb of the national hero.
-He was supposedly buried here in the Cathedral of Lezhë, Shën Kolli [Church of St Nicholas], in 1468.
-The cathedral was later used as Xhamia e Selimiye [Selimie Mosque].
-The legend surrounding Skënderbeu was such that when the Ottomans found his grave, they opened it and made amulets of his bones in belief that this will make the wearer invincible.
+Vendvarrimi i Gjergj Kastrioti Skënderbeu [Tomb of Gjergj Kastriot Skënderbeu] is a memorial dedicated to the Albanian national hero.
+According to legend, he was buried in the Cathedral of Lezhë, Shën Kolli [Church of St Nicholas] once stood at the site, in 1468.
+The cathedral was later converted into the Xhamia e Selimiye [Selimie Mosque].

-A structure was built over the ruins of the cathedral in 1981, during the Communist era.
-Beside Skënderbeu’s striking bust that dominates the space, on display is the replica of the Arms of Skënderbeu: his famous goat head-topped helmet and sword.
-The brick walls of the mausoleum are decorated with 25 metal shields, each symbolizing the main battles led by Skënderbeu.
-Although the tomb does not contain the remains of their greatest hero, the place is of high significance for the Albanians.
+In 1981, during the Communist era, a structure was built over the ruins of the cathedral.
+Visitors to the mausoleum can admire Skënderbeu’s striking bust, which dominates the space.
+In addition, on display is a replica of Skënderbeu’s Arms, including his famous goat head-topped helmet and sword.
+The brick walls of the mausoleum are decorated with 25 metal shields, each one symbolizing a significant battle led by Skënderbeu.

 Gibbon, Edward (1789) The History of the Decline and Fall of the Roman Empire, Volume 6